The Shandong Blog

 Acer truncatum dwarf Shantung maple bonsai Shandong maple fall 2020

 Fall 2020, the end of a historic year.
 The first ever seedlings from a dwarf Shantung.
 A Pandemic, lock-downs, riots, election fraud and even a mini-drought in the middle of a wet year.
-A record cold October got many trees to turn color early.
 I am moving to Tuscany, Italy where my daughter lives and the climate is great.
 It is very doubtful these trees can go because of extremely stiff import restrictions.
-I’ll do what I can to learn the final secrets of these trees and it would be nice to see them grow away from the Texas heat.

 Top - A potted Happy Dragon graft is the best blood red fall color again.